zstoebs/Daily-Coding-Problem/September 2019/README.md

 - 9/18/2019: Given an array of numbers representing the stock prices of a company in chronological order and an integer k, return the maximum profit you can make from k buys and sells.

+- 9/22/2019: Use a more space-efficient data structure, SparseArray, that implements the same interface:

+  init(arr, size): initialize with the original large array and size. set(i, val): updates index at i with val. get(i): gets the value at index i.